robertorcosta/azure-docs.pt-br/articles/cosmos-db/request-units.md

 ms.service: cosmos-db
 ms.topic: conceptual
 ms.date: 07/23/2019
-ms.openlocfilehash: 6e5d95a47261445e3031f55368f4e2cd8e2830a7
+ms.openlocfilehash: a0058bf309e0ff4fbe687731d676e907d1c3fd82
-ms.sourcegitcommit: 8074f482fcd1f61442b3b8101f153adb52cf35c9
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 10/22/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72754860"
+ms.locfileid: "74383102"
 ---
 # <a name="request-units-in-azure-cosmos-db"></a>Unidades de Solicitação no Azure Cosmos DB

 Com o Azure Cosmos DB, você paga pela taxa de transferência provisionada e pelo armazenamento que consome por hora.
-A taxa de transferência deve ser provisionada para garantir que recursos de sistema suficientes estejam disponíveis para o banco de dados Cosmos do Azure em todos os momentos.
-Você precisa de recursos suficientes para atender ou exceder os [SLAs de Azure Cosmos DB](https://azure.microsoft.com/support/legal/sla/cosmos-db/v1_2/).
+Throughput must be provisioned to ensure that sufficient system resources are available for your Azure Cosmos database at all times.
+You need enough resources to meet or exceed the [Azure Cosmos DB SLAs](https://azure.microsoft.com/support/legal/sla/cosmos-db/v1_2/).

 O Azure Cosmos DB dá suporte a muitas APIs como SQL, MongoDB, Cassandra, Gremlin e Table.
 Cada API tem seu próprio conjunto de operações de banco de dados.
 Essas operações variam de simples leituras e gravações de pontos a consultas complexas.
 Cada operação de banco de dados consome recursos do sistema com base na complexidade da operação.

-O custo de todas as operações de banco de dados é normalizado por Azure Cosmos DB e é expresso por *unidades de solicitação* (ou RUs, para curto). É possível pensar em RUs por segundo como a moeda para a taxa de transferência.
+The cost of all database operations is normalized by Azure Cosmos DB and is expressed by *Request Units* (or RUs, for short). É possível pensar em RUs por segundo como a moeda para a taxa de transferência.
 RUs por segundo é uma moeda baseada em taxa.
 Elas extraem os recursos do sistema como CPU, IOPS e memória que são necessários para executar as operações do banco de dados com suporte no Azure Cosmos DB.

-O custo para ler um item de 1 KB é 1 unidade de solicitação (ou 1 RU).
-De forma semelhante, todas as outras operações de banco de dados recebem um custo usando RUs.
+The cost to read a 1 KB item is 1 Request Unit (or 1 RU).
+A minimum of 10 RU/s is required to store each 1 GB of data.
+All other database operations are similarly assigned a cost using RUs.
 Independentemente da API usada para interagir com o contêiner do Azure Cosmos DB, os custos sempre serão medidos por RUs.
 Independentemente da operação do banco de dados ser uma gravação, leitura ou consulta, os custos sempre serão medidos em RUs.

-A imagem a seguir mostra a ideia de alto nível do RUs:
+The following image shows the high-level idea of RUs:

 ![Operações do banco de dados consomem Unidades de Solicitação](./media/request-units/request-units.png)

 Para gerenciar e planejar a capacidade, o Azure Cosmos DB garante que o número de RUs para uma determinada operação de banco de dados em um determinado conjunto de dados seja determinístico.
-Você pode examinar o cabeçalho de resposta para controlar o número de RUs consumidas por qualquer operação de banco de dados.
-Ao entender os [fatores que afetam os encargos de ru](request-units.md#request-unit-considerations) e os requisitos de taxa de transferência do aplicativo, você pode executar o aplicativo de forma econômica.
+You can examine the response header to track the number of RUs that are consumed by any database operation.
+When you understand the [factors that affect RU charges](request-units.md#request-unit-considerations) and your application's throughput requirements, you can run your application cost effectively.

 Você provisiona o número de RUs para o aplicativo em uma base por segundo em incrementos de 100 RUs por segundo.
 Para dimensionar a taxa de transferência provisionada ao aplicativo, você poderá aumentar ou diminuir o número de RUs a qualquer momento.
-Você pode dimensionar em incrementos ou decrementos de 100 RUs. É possível fazer as alterações programaticamente ou usando o portal do Azure.
-Você é cobrado por hora.
+You can scale in increments or decrements of 100 RUs. É possível fazer as alterações programaticamente ou usando o portal do Azure.
+You are billed on an hourly basis.

 Você pode provisionar a taxa de transferência em duas granularidades distintas:

-* **Contêineres**: para obter mais informações, consulte [provisionar taxa de transferência em um contêiner Cosmos do Azure](how-to-provision-container-throughput.md).
+* **Containers**: For more information, see [Provision throughput on an Azure Cosmos container](how-to-provision-container-throughput.md).
-* **Bancos**de dados: para obter mais informações, consulte [provisionar taxa de transferência em um Azure Cosmos](how-to-provision-database-throughput.md).
+* **Databases**: For more information, see [Provision throughput on an Azure Cosmos database](how-to-provision-database-throughput.md).

 ## <a name="request-unit-considerations"></a>Considerações sobre Unidade de Solicitação

 Enquanto você estima o número de RUs por segundo para provisionar, considere os seguintes fatores:

-* **Tamanho do item**: à medida que o tamanho de um item aumenta, o número de RUs consumidas para ler ou gravar o item também aumenta.
+* **Item size**: As the size of an item increases, the number of RUs consumed to read or write the item also increases.

-* **Indexação de itens**: por padrão, cada item é indexado automaticamente.
+* **Item indexing**: By default, each item is automatically indexed.
 Menos RUs serão consumidas se você optar por não indexar alguns dos itens em um contêiner.

-* **Contagem de propriedades do item**: supondo que a indexação padrão esteja em todas as propriedades, o número de RUs consumidas para gravar um item aumenta conforme a contagem de propriedades do item aumenta.
+* **Item property count**: Assuming the default indexing is on all properties, the number of RUs consumed to write an item increases as the item property count increases.

-* **Propriedades indexadas**: uma política de índice em cada contêiner determina quais propriedades são indexadas por padrão.
+* **Indexed properties**: An index policy on each container determines which properties are indexed by default.
 Para reduzir o consumo de RU para operações de gravação, limite o número de propriedades indexadas.

-* **Consistência de dados**: os níveis de consistência forte e limitado de desatualização consomem aproximadamente duas vezes mais RUs durante a execução de operações de leitura em comparação com a de outros níveis de consistência relaxados.
+* **Data consistency**: The strong and bounded staleness consistency levels consume approximately two times more RUs while performing read operations when compared to that of other relaxed consistency levels.

-* **Padrões de consulta**: a complexidade de uma consulta afeta o número de RUs consumidas para uma operação.
+* **Query patterns**: The complexity of a query affects how many RUs are consumed for an operation.
 Fatores que afetam o custo das operações de consulta incluem:

-    - O número de resultados da consulta
+    - The number of query results
-    - O número de predicados
+    - The number of predicates
-    - A natureza dos predicados
+    - The nature of the predicates
-    - O número de funções definidas pelo usuário
+    - The number of user-defined functions
-    - O tamanho dos dados de origem
+    - The size of the source data
-    - O tamanho do conjunto de resultados
+    - The size of the result set
     - Projeções

   O Azure Cosmos DB garante que a mesma consulta nos mesmos dados sempre custa o mesmo número de RUs em execuções repetidas.

-* **Uso de script**: assim como acontece com consultas, procedimentos armazenados e gatilhos consomem RUs com base na complexidade das operações que são executadas.
-Ao desenvolver seu aplicativo, inspecione o [cabeçalho de encargo de solicitação](optimize-cost-queries.md#evaluate-request-unit-charge-for-a-query) para entender melhor a quantidade de capacidade de ru consumida por cada operação.
+* **Script usage**: As with queries, stored procedures and triggers consume RUs based on the complexity of the operations that are performed.
+As you develop your application, inspect the [request charge header](optimize-cost-queries.md#evaluate-request-unit-charge-for-a-query) to better understand how much RU capacity each operation consumes.

 ## <a name="next-steps"></a>Próximos passos